 This report summarises the results of the 2021 China Carbon Pricing Survey.
 The survey elicited expectations about the future of China's carbon price from stakeholders in carbon markets in China during November 2021.
 Through cooperation with industrial associations, the project team reached a wide range of representatives from China's carbon-intensive industries which are already subject to or are soon expected to be subject to carbon pricing, in particular the power generation sector which is the first to be covered by China's national emissions trading system (ETS).
-Trading in the national ETS began in July 2020.
+Trading in the national ETS began in July 2020, and almost half of power sector respondents suggested that they would have allowances surplus to their compliance needs during the first compliance phase of the national carbon market.
 After power generation, the cement, iron and steel and aluminium sectors stand out in terms of perceived carbon market readiness.
 The survey results give strong confidence that carbon price levels in China will rise over time, and that carbon pricing will increasingly affect investment decisions.
 There is strong confidence that China will meet its target to peak carbon emissions before 2030.